JaladJhamb/Olympics_Flask_Project/README.md

-#repository to understand about olymmpics details
+#repository to understand about olympics details
 #in this the analysis of olympics data from 1986-2016 has been done and graphs are being shown.